Start an Organization

 - Before applying to participate in organization recognition, you must have 8 committed members and a committed adviser sign the application saying they are committed to the future organization.

-- Submission of this application does not mean recognition.
-The organization must complete the process before being granted recognition.
+- Submission of this application does not guarantee recognition.
+The organization must complete the recognition process before being granted recognition.

 CEO Workshop Attendance and Paperwork Policy